fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRMAutomationCredential.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationCredential** cmdlet gets one or more azure_2 Automation credentials.
+The **Get-AzureRmAutomationCredential** cmdlet gets one or more Azure Automation credentials.
 By default, all credentials are returned.
 Specify the name of a credential to get a specific credential.